‘Where are they now – the cast of ‘Swallows and Amazons’?’

 The slope, formed by glacial scouring and subsequent deposits long ago, is steeper than you think.
-You soon learn the art of glaumphing at which I became adept as a child.
+You soon learn the art of glaumphing at which I became adept.
 What struck me when I returned to Bank Ground Farm one Spring, was that sadly the great trees have gone from around the old farm gate and the boatsheds down by the lake.
 They must simply have reached the end of their lives.

 Ext: Peak at Darien ~ filmed by Derwent Water

 Most Arthur Ransome devotees will know that the Peak at Darien, where once stood stout Cortez, is familiar to readers as it appears in two of the illustrations in the book.
 Sadly it can not be found below the farm.
 Mrs Ransome said that you could find the headland on Windermere.
 In April 2011, when I was on an early recce with Nick Barton, CEO of Harbour Picture Productions, we did pass one promising spot: